MaterializeInc/materialize/doc/developer/platform/formalism.md

 arrows.
 The `since` frontier is formed by two times labeled "since"; the `upper` frontier is formed by two times labeled "upper".
 Times later than `upper` are drawn in orange: these times are in the unknown future of the pTVC.
-Times earlier than or concurrent with `since` are drawn in gray: these times are in the forgotten past.
+Times not later than or equal to `since` are drawn in gray: these times are in the forgotten past.
 Only times in blue--those between `since` and `upper`--can be correctly read.

 ## Update-set representations of TVCs and pTVCs